connellsharp/Firestorm/README.md

 Firestorm is available from the GitHub repository and as NuGet Packages.

 ```
-PM> Install-Package Firestorm.Stems
+PM> Install-Package Firestorm.Stems.All
-PM> Install-Package Firestorm.Endpoints.AspNetCore
+PM> Install-Package Firestorm.AspNetCore2
-PM> Install-Package Firestorm.Engine.EntityFramework
+PM> Install-Package Firestorm.EntityFrameworkCore2
 ```

-See the [Installation](../../wiki/Installation) section for more detailed setup information.
+See the [Installation](docs/setup/installation.md) section for more detailed setup information.

 ## About

 Firestorm is a bit of an experiment that grew into something I feel other developers could use.
 It was never a clearly defined project, but I decided to set some milestones and make it my first open-source project.

 It's still in active development.
 I have so many feature ideas for future versions!
-Over the months, I want to take this project to great places, advancing my skills and (hopefully) benefitting the community whilst doing so!

 #### Copyright
-Copyright Â© 2017 Connell Watkins
+Copyright © 2017 Connell Watkins

 #### License
 Firestorm is licensed under MIT.
 Refer to [LICENSE.txt](LICENSE.txt) for detailed information.